 Mt Diablo is a beautiful climb from either the north or the south.
 From the south it’s about 11.2 miles and 3,320 feet of climbing.
 The road twists and turns and the views are wonderful.
 The northern and southern routes join about 4.5 miles from the top.
 The final two hundred yards is far and away the steepest section on the climb, reaching a 17% gradient.

-On this trip we rode Mt Diablo from the south.
+We’d previously ridden both sides of Mt Diablo but on this trip we rode it from the south.
 The climb starts at the intersection of Blackhawk Road and Mt Diablo Scenic Blvd.
 We parked a short way up Blackhawk Road on Diablo Creek Place.
 This is another of Jay Rawlins’ “Best of the Best” rides.

 Mt Hamilton (S-1)